jo3y49/game-portfolio-website/content/projects/Quest For Power/index.md

 title = "The Quest For Power"
 weight = 1
 featuredimagepreview = "Quest For Power.png"
-cardsummary = "2.5D Turn-Based RPG Made in Unity C#" cardsummary2 = "Lead Programmer"
-cardsummary3 = "Click for more info -->"
+carddescription = "2.5D Turn-Based RPG Made in Unity C#" cardsummary = "Serving as the lead programmer for a team of 5, including another programmer, an artist, a composer, and a designer" cardsummary2 = "Building a modular and scalable system for turn-based combat with features such as combo-chaining and elemental reactions" cardsummary3 = "Features rpg elements where the player can absorb the elements of their enemies to use in future fights and defeat them for xp" cardSummary4 = "" cardSummary5 = "" cardSummary6 = ""
 +++

 <details>